Carlosma7/awesome-python-api-framework/doc/hug.md

 ## Tutorial

-1. Install Flask by running the following command: `pip install hug`
+1. Install Hug by running the following command: `pip install hug`

 2. Create a new Python file, and import Hug: